Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

-Richard E. Klabunde, PhD
+Cardiovascular Pharmacology Concepts Richard E. Klabunde, PhD

-Cardiovascular Physiology Concepts 3e textbook cover
+Cardiovascular Physiology Concepts 3e textbook cover Cardiovascular Physiology Concepts, 3rd edition textbook, Published by Wolters Kluwer (2021)

-Click here for information on Normal and Abnormal Blood Pressure, a textbook published by Richard E. Klabunde (2013)
+CNormal and Abnormal Blood Pressure, Physiology, Pathophysiology and Treatment book cover Normal and Abnormal Blood Pressure, published by Richard E. Klabunde (2013)

 Beta-Adrenoceptor Agonists (β-agonists)

-General Pharmacology
+General pharmacology

-beta-adrenoceptors Gs protein couplingBeta-adrenoceptor agonists (β-agonists) bind to β-receptors on cardiac and smooth muscle tissues.
+beta-adrenoceptors Gs protein couplingBeta-adrenoceptor agonists (β-agonists) bind to β-receptors on cardiac and smooth muscle tissue.
 They also have important actions in other tissues, especially bronchial smooth muscle (relaxation), the liver (stimulate glycogenolysis) and kidneys (stimulate renin release).
 Beta-adrenoceptors normally bind to norepinephrine released by sympathetic adrenergic nerves, and to circulating epinephrine.
 Therefore, β-agonists mimic the actions of sympathetic adrenergic stimulation acting through β-adrenoceptors.
 Overall, the effect of β-agonists is cardiac stimulation (increased heart rate, contractility, conduction velocity, relaxation) and systemic vasodilation.
 Arterial pressure may increase, but not necessarily because the fall in systemic vascular resistance offsets the increase in cardiac output.
 Therefore, the effect on arterial pressure depends on the relative influence on cardiac versus vascular β-adrenoceptors.
 Long-term exposure to β-agonists can cause β-receptor down-regulation, which limits their therapeutic efficacy to short-term application.
 Beta-agonists, because they are catecholamines, have a low bioavailability and therefore must be given by intravenous infusion.

 Heart